 The Threat of Democratic Backsliding May Come Through Party Power

 Pérez-Armendáriz: “I came from Mexico.
 Trump is not a populist leader.
 He’s a leader with deep institutional power and a strong party.
-People talk about things like freedom of press.
-But we should look at how parties take up power in a way that keeps them in power forever or for a long time.
+People talk about things like freedom of press, but we should really look at how parties take up power in a way that keeps them in power forever or for a long time.”

 Pérez-Armendáriz suggested that instead of dismantling institutions, threats to democracy may emerge as entrenched party power that leverages government institutions for long-term dominance.